Fathom is hiring for multiple positions across our nationwide sites! To see all open positions, click here.

 Igniting a Manufacturing Revolution

-Metal 3D printing produces parts that are strong and durable.
-They can be printed using high-strength, lightweight materials like titanium, cobalt chrome and nickel alloy.
-They exhibit high tensile strength, hardness and wear resistance, making them suitable for demanding applications in the automotive, aerospace and medical industries.
+The metal 3D printing process makes parts that are strong and durable.
+Fathom offers high-strength, lightweight materials like titanium, cobalt chrome and nickel alloy.
+They provide high tensile strength, hardness and wear resistance.

 Advantages of Metal 3D Printing

-Rethink Metal Part Designs // Subtractive manufacturing techniques place limits on what you can create. metal 3D printing enables you to produce part designs that are difficult or impossible to achieve with traditional manufacturing techniques, such as:
+Rethink Metal Part Designs // Metal 3D printing services enable you to produce part designs that are hard or impossible to make using traditional manufacturing techniques.
+Here are some of the design features that metal 3D printing makes possible:

-Industries & Applications Where Metal 3D Printed Parts are Used
+Industries & Applications for Metal 3D Printed Parts

 Applications can include: